Bliztle/uni-3-oop-miniproject/Exercise.md

 private static void start()
 ```

-`start` is static as the only entry point of the system, and `introduction` and `goodbye` are static as they are only called from `start`.
+`start` is static as the only entry point of the system, and `introduction` and `goodbye` as the state of the system has no relevance to their behaviour.
 This architecture is chosen as no outside classes need to interact with the system, so no instance is needed outside of the class.
 Instead, `start` creates a new instance from which to run the system.
 This allows future systems to start up without having to restart the program, or otherwise manually clean up.

 as for interaction, that is handled by the following methods, which are all private as all interaction is handled by the system itself.